rhassan-rgb/CommonAPI-Projects/README.md

 # Let's get our hands dirty

-**Disclaimer**: This is just a more organized environment to practice development using CommonAPI.
-The original flow can be found in COVESA CommonAPI tutorials [here](https://github.com/COVESA/capicxx-core-tools/wiki).
-I set-up this environment for personal use.
-So, it might not work very-well with you but it's open source so feel free to modify according to your needs.

 **IT'S HIGHLY RECOMMENDED THAT YOU'RE FAMILIAR WITH THE WORKFLOW OF COMMONAPI DEVELOPMENT OR AT LEAST SOME/IP AND TRIED THE TUTORIALS FROM COVESA [HERE](https://github.com/COVESA/capicxx-core-tools/wiki)**

-The HelloWorld project is supposed work out-of-the-box if the all the dependencies are present and should be considered as a golden example.
-It's recommended to do a dry-run on HelloWorld first to make sure the environment is setup correctly

 ## 1. Define your interface
 First, let's have a simple interface with only one method `SayHello` that takes a string argument `name` and returns a string value `message`.